eliranwong/ETCBC-remix/MyBible/README.md

 <h2>Commentary module</h2>
 <p>
 <b>File: ETCBC.commentaries.SQLite3</b><br />
-  It is a verse-by-verse commentary.
-Commentary on each verse are consisted of three parts, which are to be described below.<br />
+  It is a verse-by-verse commentary, with three different parts on each verse, which are to be described below.
-  remarks:<br />
-  - this commentary file are conformed into KJV versification, to facilitate comparisons with most common translation.<br />
-  - where versification different from original BHS are marked and linked, i.e. users can easily navigate to BHS text in original versification.<br />
-  - this file could be used independently or opened in parallel with different bible modules
 </p>
 <p><b>PART I - Hebrew text</b><br />
   - the text of Biblia Hebraica Stuttgartensia, edited by Karl Elliger and Wilhelm Rudolph, Fifth Revised Edition, edited by Adrian Schenker, © 1977 and 1997 Deutsche Bibelgesellschaft, Stuttgart.<br />